munneth/Event-Scheduler/README.md

 4. **Open your browser**
    Navigate to [http://localhost:3000](http://localhost:3000)

-## 🔧 Configuration
+## Configuration

 ### Email Setup

 The application uses Ethereal Email for testing.
-To configure your own email service:
+To configure your own email service (dont bother with the placeholder, it doesnt work :) ):

 1. **Update the transporter configuration** in `src/app/api/nodemailer/route.js`: